- Medical Student Education Update

 - We start interviewing in September and continue through the beginning of March.
 Our interview days are Mondays, Thursdays, and Fridays.
 Interviews are by invitation only.

 Because of Rochester’s early clinical exposure and uniquely integrated curriculum, transfer applicants cannot be considered for advanced standing.

 With the exception noted below, applications for admission will only be accepted from individuals who are U.S. citizens, permanent residents of the United States or who have asylum status as documented on an I-94 form.
 There is one exception to this policy.
 Applications will be accepted from foreign nationals who have, or expect to receive, an undergraduate degree from the University of Rochester.
-Eligible applicants are required to deposit 4 years of tuition and fees into an escrow account by May 15th of the entering year.
+Eligible applicants are required to deposit four full years of the Cost of Attendance into an escrow account by May 15th of the entering year.